MicrosoftDocs/cpp-docs/docs/mfc/reference/cjumplist-class.md

 ### Return Value

 ### Remarks
- If the jump list has not been initialized, or has been committed or aborted, the returned value will be `NULL`.
+ If the jump list has not been initialized, or has been committed or aborted, the returned value will be NULL.

 ##  <a name="getmaxslots"></a>  CJumpList::GetMaxSlots
  Retrieves the maximum number of items, including category headers that can display in the calling application's destination menu.